Best Developer Portfolio Websites for Inspiration

 What is a Backend Developer?

 Back end developers focus on server-side logic, databases, and APIs that power applications.
-They work with languages like Node.js, Python, Java, and PHP and manage data storage, authentication, and server performance.
+They work with server-side languages like Node.js, Python, Java, and PHP and manage data storage, authentication, and server performance.

 Kanish V's backend portfolio features a cohesive space theme across all sections, creating a visually engaging experience.
 Key sections like projects and skills are well-organized and easy to navigate.